Syed-Niaz/Bellabeat-Capstone-Project/README.md

 #### 3.3 Data Cleaning & Preparation

 This section involves prepping the dataset for the analysis.
-Some of the common issues that will be resolved are:

-- Case inconsistency
-- Unnecessary columns
-- Inconsistent decimal places
-- Inappropiate data format
-- Duplicate data

 - **Case consistency in the column names**